 Does Keio offer any kind of distance learning?

 Yes, the Faculties of Letters, Economics, and Law all have correspondence courses that are offered in Japanese.
-Detailed information about these programs may be found on the Correspondence Courses website (Japanese).
+Detailed information about these programs may be found on the Correspondence Courses website (Japanese Language).

 Does Keio offer any student exchange programs?